Exempt Administrative Staff Handbook

 All college employees are covered by the Federal Fair Labor Standards Act.
 The FLSA categorizes employees into “Exempt” and “Non-exempt” classifications.
 Exempt employees are paid on a salaried basis and must meet certain job duties and minimum salary tests.
 Exempt employees are not subject to overtime regulations of the FLSA and generally have more flexibility in their work schedule.

-Hope College employees are allowed to take advantage of tax exempt premiums for health insurance, and dental.
+Hope College employees are allowed to take advantage of tax exempt premiums for health insurance, dental and vision.
 The college automatically sets up these payments as tax exempt unless directed otherwise by the employee.
 The College also offers a Flexible Spending Account (FSA) and a Health Spending Account (HSA) depending on which type of health insurance the employee and/or family is enrolled in.
 Additionally the College offers a Flexible Spending Account (FSA) for child care expenses.
-For specific eligibility rules, list of covered expenses, and details on each program please see https://hope.edu/admin/hr/benefits
+For specific eligibility rules, list of covered expenses, and details on each program please see the employee benefits page.

 Active Employees Eligibility

 All employees with regular assignments scheduled to work 1560+ hours per benefit year (.75 FTE) are eligible to participate in the College group health insurance plans.
 Selection of a plan option is made upon enrollment and changes may be made annually during the open enrollment period.
 Eligibility is the first day of employment.
 Employees contribute, on a pre-tax basis, to the cost based on salary and type of coverage elected.
 Details of current plans, cost, eligibility, special enrollment options, auto exclusion provision, and other information can be found in the Employee Benefit Plan Document and Summary Plan Description as well as at the employee benefits page.